jbakic/Shielded.Gossip/README.md

 ```

 Distributing the new data to other servers is done asynchronously, in the background,
-and does not block the backend in any way.
-If other servers changed the same key at the
+and does not block.
+If other servers changed the same key at the same time, those
-same time, those changes will be merged with yours eventually.
+changes will be merged with yours eventually.

 The backend supports transactions as well, which are done using ordinary Shielded library
 transactions.